 The field of human genetics is discovering disease-causing mutations at an unprecedented rate.
 These genetic mutations drive many rare, debilitating and fatal disorders.
-While some treatments are available to address symptoms, or slow the progression of genetic diseases, treatments that directly address the causative genes are needed to develop cures for patients.
+While some treatments are available to address symptoms, or slow the progression of genetic diseases, treatments that directly address the causative genes are needed to make cures possible for patients.